Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-At the same time, the challenge of grasping such electron dynamics in solids and two-dimensional materials also drives the advancement of new experimental methods.
-While ion-surface or ion-solid interactions have been a subject of research for decades, direct experimental investigations into the dynamics induced by ion impact within the target material remain unfeasible to this day.
+At the same time, the challenge of grasping such electron dynamics also drives the advancement of new experimental methods.
+While ion-surface or ion-solid interactions have been studied for decades, direct experimental investigations into the dynamics induced by ion impact within the target material still remain unfeasible.
 Only the initial state before impact and the final state several nanoseconds after impact are directly measurable.
-For laser excitation experiments this gap can be bridged through pump-probe experiments \cite{Elzinga_PumpProbe_1987, Sokolowski-Tinten_PumpProbe_2004}, where a single laser beam is split to establish a fixed temporal relationship between the two resulting pulses.
-One part of this beam is then used to excite the target, while the split-off beam is time-delayed and used as probe.
-By varying the delay, the induced dynamics in the sample can be investigated.
-Due to the development of lasers with pulse durations as short as a few attoseconds \cite{lHuillier_Nobel_2006, Hentschel_Nobel_2001, Agostini_Attosecond_2004}, even the swiftest processes on the sub-femtosecond timescale can be examined.
-Such inquiries have not been achievable using ion pulses, given their charge and mass, which constrain how much the duration of monoenergetic pulses can be reduced.
-However, recent developments are now opening the door to such experiments with ion pulses lasting only a few picoseconds \cite{Breuers_Concept_2019, KUCHARCZYK_Simulation_2020, Golombek_180short_2021, kalkhoff_ultrashort_2023, Mihaila_ultrahsort_2023}.
-With such pulses, it will be possible for the first time to experimentally track the excitation duration of electrons in 2D materials, such as graphene, in the time domain.
+Pump-probe experiments can bridge this gap for laser excitation experiments \cite{Elzinga_PumpProbe_1987, Sokolowski-Tinten_PumpProbe_2004}, where a single laser beam is split to establish a fixed temporal relationship between the resulting pump and probe pulses.
+Varying the delay interrogates the induced dynamics in the sample and lasers with attosecond pulse durations \cite{lHuillier_Nobel_2006, Hentschel_Nobel_2001, Agostini_Attosecond_2004} enable examining sub-femtosecond processes.
+For ion pulses, their charge and mass constrain the reduction of monoenergetic pulse durations.
+However, recent developments allow experiments with few-picosecond ion pulses \cite{Breuers_Concept_2019, KUCHARCZYK_Simulation_2020, Golombek_180short_2021, kalkhoff_ultrashort_2023, Mihaila_ultrahsort_2023}, making electronic excitation time scales in 2D materials, such as graphene, experimentally accessible.